CodeCreator/WebOrganizer/README.md

         - CC_shard_00000000_processed__choice.npy  # index of top choice
         - ...
     domains_clusters-k24/  # K-means clusters
-    scores_pythia-160m/  # loss of each document with pythia-160m (for perplexity filtering)
+        - CC_shard_00000000_processed.npy  # cluster assignment for each document
+        - ...
 ```
 We also include statistics about the presence and co-occurence of domains in the `domain_statistics/` folder, computed with the `domain_statistics.py` script.